The Brave CPO: Leading Business Growth

 Innovation centered procurement is key for growth

 It is difficult to discuss growth without talking about innovation.
-Corey Billington and Frangois Jager of IMD business school in Switzerland described innovation as procurements ‘new obligation’ and that supply management professionals should recognise that procurement processes lie at the core of the innovation process (Fig 3).
+Corey Billington and Frangois Jager of IMD business school in Switzerland described innovation as procurement’s ‘new obligation’ and that supply management professionals should recognize that procurement processes lie at the core of the innovation process (Fig 3).
 To fulfil this new obligation it is useful to define what innovation is to your company: